 Anime & Manga

-- In YuYu Hakusho, Yusuke and his friends are forced to play in an actualized version of a video game titled "Goblin City" against a young kid known only as the Gamemaster.
-The Gamemaster takes the role of the game's final boss the Goblin King, not realizing that the Goblin King is killed off after the player completes the game, whereas the player can revive as many times as he wants since the game has unlimited continues.
-As a result, the Gamemaster dies for real when Kurama completes the final stage.
+- In YuYu Hakusho, Yusuke and his friends are forced to play in an actualized version of a video game titled "Goblin City" against a Creepy Child named Amanuma and nicknamed "Game Master".
+Amanuma takes the role of the game's final boss the Goblin King, not realizing that the Goblin King is killed off after the player completes the game, whereas the player can revive as many times as he wants since the game has unlimited continues.
+As a result, Amanuma dies for real when Kurama completes the final stage, horrified as he does realize that he will undoubtly perish, and pretty much saying "I Don't Want to Die"; as a result, when Kurama faces the nest enemy, he is INCREDIBLY angry after being forced to kill the kid.
+Koenma manages to revive him.

 - The basic premise of Sword Art Online is that you die in real life if you die in the game.